 [michele.pasin]@Tartaruga:~/Documents/ClioPatriaProjects/firstproject>./run.pl ./run.pl: line 3: :-: command not found ./run.pl: line 5: /Applications: is a directory ./run.pl: line 6: This: command not found ./run.pl: line 8: syntax error near unexpected token `(' ./run.pl: line 8: ` % ./configure (Unix)'

-According to a thread on stack overflow, the Prolog shebang line isn't interpreted correctly by OSx, meaning that Mac OS doesn't recognise that script as a Prolog program.
+According to a thread on Stack Overflow, the Prolog shebang line isn't interpreted correctly by OS X, meaning that Mac OS doesn't recognize that script as a Prolog program.

 [michele.pasin]@Tartaruga:~/Documents/ClioPatriaProjects/firstproject>swipl run.pl ERROR: /Applications/-Other-Apps/8-Languages-IDEs/ClioPatria/rdfql/sparql_runtime.pl:1246:14: Syntax error: Operator expected % run.pl compiled 1.64 sec, 25,789 clauses % Started ClioPatria server at port 3020 % You may access the server at http://tartaruga.local:3020/ % Loaded 0 graphs (0 triples) in 0.00 sec.
 (0% CPU = 0.00 sec.)
 Welcome to SWI-Prolog (Multi-threaded, 64 bits, Version 6.6.6) Copyright (c) 1990-2013 University of Amsterdam, VU Amsterdam SWI-Prolog comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 Please visit http://www.swi-prolog.org for details.

-You should be able to access the server with your browser on port 3020 (ps: the previous command caused a syntax error too, but luckily that isn't a game stopper).
+You should be able to access the server with your browser on port 3020 (note: the previous command caused a syntax error too, but luckily that isn't a showstopper).

-Super-easy to install, clean and intuitive user interface.
-I subsequently added a couple of RDF datasets and it all went very very smoothy.
+Super-easy to install, with a clean and intuitive user interface.
+I subsequently added a couple of RDF datasets and it all went very smoothly.

 One cool feature is the fact that ClioPatria has a built-in package management system, which allows you to easily install extensions to the application.
 For example what follows allows one to quickly extend the UI with a couple of 'intelligent' SPARQL query interfaces (Yasque and Flint):